 I let myself feel down for about 5 minutes, but then I knew I needed to pull up my bootstraps and figure this out (more on that later).

 What I would eventually learn is that my predicament was not that uncommon.
 The type of bacteria that most commonly causes stomach ulcers (H. pylori) attacks the stomach lining.
 H. Pylori also makes an enzyme called urease, which neutralizes the stomach acid.
-Low stomach acid in turn allows bacteria in the small intestine to grow out of control.
+Low stomach acid in turn allows bacteria in the small intestine to grow out of control, resulting in small intestinal bacterial overgrowth.

 Treatment Options for SIBO